 BIRD SET FREE

-This original play is being workshopped for a 2017 World Premiere in Los Angeles & will host an Educational and Humanity Campaign purposed to spark potentially life-changing conversations around the issue of suicide prevention.
+This original play is currently being rewritten and workshopped for a 2018 World Premiere.
+It will host an Educational and Humanity Campaign purposed to spark potentially life-changing conversations around the issue of suicide prevention.

 Original Music: DNA

 Produced by Jody Berger, Dana Lynn, & Liquid Theatre Collective